How To Select Blooms For Heat, Hurricanes, And Humidity

 The Gardens And Plants In Our Lives

 Whenever I try out a new plant, like Angelonia, I think of the old plants my family loved.
 My mother and grandmother valued impatiens for a little color in their New England summers.
-My sister, my daughter, and I all have offspring in the gardens of our family plants.
+My sister, my daughter, and I all have in our gardens some of the offspring of our family plants.

-My point is that we all love our gardens and the continuity they bring us.
+My point is that we all love our gardens and the continuity they bring to our lives.
 Just don’t overlook the new ideas that plant hunters and growers are creating for us.
 The history of gardening is filled with gardeners adding new plants found in other places.
 Our ancestors would not have made that mistake!

 You will find Angelonia in many shades of white, pink, lavender, mauve, and purple.
 Use them as a thriller or filler in your full-sun container gardens.
-You will find them in sizes ranging from 12-24′ tall and from one to two feet wide.
+Plants are available in sizes ranging from 12-24′ tall and from one to two feet wide.
 Check the varieties for features, as you should expect a growing offering of new varieties.

 Caladium-Caladium (caladium is the genus)

 I am cheating here; this is a bulb.
-It is, however, a perfect source of colorful foliage for all-day, everyday color and pattern.
+The caladium is, however, a perfect source of colorful foliage for all-day, everyday color and pattern.
 In our climate, where finding summer color is challenging, they are a garden saver.
 The bulbs are easy to dig up and store over the winter, the prices when buying bulbs are low; and for these reasons, they are growing in popularity in northern gardens and are cost-effective even when used as annuals.
-They survive heat, humidity, and heavy rains and seem to have no predators.
+Caladiums will survive heat, humidity, and heavy rains and seem to have no predators.
 (In wet conditions, the tubers will rot.
-Store in dry conditions and plant in places with good drainage.
+Store in dry conditions and plant in places with good drainage.)

 Almost the entire world’s supply of Caladiums is grown in a single town, Lake Placid, Florida. in 2022 the crop was badly damaged by Hurricane Ian.
 If the price and availability are an issue this spring, try again later.

-They perform successfully in full sun and require superior drainage.
-For this reason, they are more successful in beds and borders than in containers.
+Celosia performs successfully in full sun and requires superior drainage.
 If using containers, raise them on planter feet to ensure no water pools below the roots.

 The Celosia will bloom abundantly all season long.
 You will find extremely vivid flower colors as well as many foliage colors.
 Keep them in mind; they may be just what you need for a special spot.